stephencz/stephencz-com/about.md

 I don't need a media library.
 And need to support multiple types of content.

-{% sidenote left collapsible center width-300 %}
+{% sidenote left center width-300 %}
 **Did you know:** Prior to switching to Jekyll, this website regularly had load times of over 10 seconds?
 {% endsidenote %}